-Do you might think the reason is the internet, people reading and taking an interest in seeing you ?
+Might you think the reason is the internet, people reading and taking an interest in seeing you?

 That album wasn’t very good either.

-When I check out some metal forums, there are young kids posting there and asking about the old bands – ‘who’s going to see this band?’ and ‘what’s happening with this old band?’, and they’re really interested.
+When I check out some metal forums, young kids are posting there and asking about the old bands – ‘who’s going to see this band?’ and ‘what’s happening with this old band?’, and they’re really interested.

 And that’s great – the kids are listening to the older stuff.
 You look through the ’90s, and most of that music was fucking garbage.
 It was just fucking crap – nobody could play, nobody could sing, nobody could fuckin’ write songs.
 Unfortunately, the generation that came out of that era doesn’t have anything to offer.
 Fortunately, the younger kids now have gone through their parents’ record collections and started listening to Zepplin and Sabbath or KISS.

-At this festival, there’s lots of dads who bring their kids and they all have KISS signs on their backs.
+Many dads bring their kids to this festival, and they all have KISS signs on their backs.

 In the ’90s, it was awful.

-There were alot of good bands in the ’90s – Megadeth, Pantera, Sepultura, Paradise Lost.
+There were many good bands in the ’90s – Megadeth, Pantera, Sepultura, Paradise Lost.

 And a lot of those bands don’t ever get any attention, especially in America.

 I think it’s great!
-I mean, wow, people still wanna see these bands.
-It’s kinda like the same reason we’re doing it.
-People seem to care, so let’s go play.
-Let’s do what we love to do, and not give up on the whole thing.
+I mean, wow, people still want to see these bands.
+It’s kind of the same reason we’re doing it.
+People seem to care, so let’s play.
+Let’s do what we love to do and not give up on the whole thing.

-Was the LIVE album some kind of first step for the Metal Church reunion?
+Was the LIVE album some kind of the first step for the Metal Church reunion?

-I bought the live album in Germany, and I was wondering why the layout looked so cheap – it was only the track listing, etc.
+I bought the live album in Germany, and I wondered why the layout looked so cheap – it was only the tracklisting, etc.